 Owensboro is a Learning Community, a place that believes in lifelong education, with two award winning public school districts and a highly successful parochial school system.
 In addition to OCTC, Owensboro is home to Kentucky Wesleyan College, Brescia University, and a branch campus of Western Kentucky University.
 Often called Kentucky’s Festival City, Owensboro hosts more than twenty annual festivals and events.
 From barbeque to bluegrass, from fine arts to fine dining, from festivals to Broadway shows, Owensboro offers something for everyone!

 OCTC awards associate degrees, diplomas, and certificates in a variety of disciplines.
 For a complete listing, visit Programs of Study.
 We also have a Transfer Center to provide students with assistance in transferring courses to OCTC or in accumulating credits to transfer to a particular college or university.

-OCTC has three physical campuses in Daviess County and offers courses on-site in the surrounding counties as well as a wide variety of online offerings.
+OCTC has three physical campuses in Daviess County and one campus in Hancock County as well as a wide variety of online offerings.
 Please make note of the campus location when selecting your courses to avoid confusion on the first day of classes.